H3Cki/Snieg/README.md

     - Right-click on the text channel that you selected for snieg webhook and copi it's ID, replace 000000000000000000 in `data/bot.json` with that ID.
     - Invite your bot to your discord.
     - Make sure you haven't permitted your bot from viewing messages in that channel.

+### Dictionary
+- Save profile - refers to a profile folder in your Snowrunner save directory, where all saves are stored.
+It is a 32-char long id of your account.
+Multiple save profiles may appear when you have access to Snowrunner on multiple accounts.
+- Local save file - refers to a single save slot in game.

+### Exporting the save
+1. Open snieg.
+2. Chose option `2.
+Export save`.
+3. Follow the instructions.
+4. When you get an information "Created export file...", a zipped save file has been created in `export` folder.
+5. Send save to Discord.

+### Downloading and loading the save
+1. Open snieg.
+2. Choose option `1.
+Download last save` if you want do download most recent save on the channel, or `4.
+Download save` if you want to specifi which one to download.
+3. Follow instructions.

+### Backups
+Each time you load a save, old one is backed up.
+You can restore it by chosing option `6.
+Load backup save`.